11 Outrageous Things Billionaire Larry Ellison Has Taught The World

 Today that database is run by all of the world's biggest companies.
 Just about every time you use a credit card, book an airline ticket, or get a prescription drug, Oracle has helped you do it.

 In just a couple of months, Larry Ellison will turn 70.
-He was the longest-running founder CEO the tech industry has ever seen.
-He held the CEO role at Oracle since 1977.
+He is the longest-running founder CEO the tech industry has ever seen.
+He's held the CEO role at Oracle since 1977.

 Back then, a 70-year-old CEO would have been unheard of.
 Even today, IBM has a tradition where CEOs are asked to retire at age 60.

-With Ellison as a role model, other CEOs have decided to staying on longer, too, including Cisco's John Chambers and EMC's Joe Tucci.
+With Ellison as a role model, other CEOs are staying on longer, too, including Cisco's John Chambers and EMC's Joe Tucci.

-Ellison has never even publicly discussed retirement and even though he will no longer be CEO, he still isn't really retiring.
-He will stay on as both executive chairman of Oracle and as its CTO.

 Ask Ellison why he still comes to work every day -- what drives him after all he's achieved -- and he'll tell you the same answer: he loves to compete.